mi-nombre-es-reznov/CS_120B_Final_Project/README.md

 <h4>Half Notes</h4>

 <p>Here is the option for Half Notes.
-In this game, the player will only tap on the first and third lit LEDs, the other three are there to help the player with timing.</p><br><br>
+In this game, the player will only tap on the first and third lit LEDs, the others are there to help the player with timing.</p><br><br>

 <img src="Half_Notes.JPG" alt="Half Notes picture not found!" title="This is the option menu for the Half Notes"/>